 2.3 Field observations

-To sample the bird community makeup, we walked a 500-meter line transect over a two-hour period.
-We started the transect walks at cooler day times (7-10am or 5-8pm), which were associated with peak bird activity (N=41).
-We sampled two individual line transects, which were spaced 80 meters a part due to physical blocks of craggy mountains.
-The starting coordinates for transect 1 and 2 were (34.78299, -115.662) and (34.78303, -115.663), respectively.
-A single observer familiar with the local bird species recorded all visual (n=755) or auditory (n=463) bird cues and identified each observation to species (though some female/juvenile hummingbirds were identified only to family due to the visual similarity between species).
-However, we only included visual observations of birds in mesohabitat and behavioral analyses, since the behavioral and mesohabitat data is less fine.
-Flyovers (defined as birds flying roughly 25 feet above the shrub line that did not land within sight) were not included as an observation.
-In addition to species, we also recorded behavior (as designated by an ethogram), mesohabitat, geographic coordinates, the time of the sighting/hearing, and an estimate of the distance from the transect (<25 meters, 25-50 meters, or >50 meters).
-We also took photographs of birds using a Nikon D5300 camera equipped with a Sigma 150-600mm lens which served as identification aids and behavioral/mesohabitat records.
+We used a 500-meter line transect over two-hour period block sample the bird community.
+Transects were deployed between 7-10am or 5-8pm depending on daily temperatures (Appendix A - if you can get weather station from reserve, scrape it all put in as a table listing year, month, day, and hour for the exact days you sampled - or just clean up that file like and publish to figshare and cite it here - these data if you can get them should also be used a covariate in your sampling - the mean temp for each sampling instance just a separate column), which were associated with peak bird activity.
+Two individual line transects were used and spaced 80 meters a part.
+The starting coordinates for transect 1 and 2 were (34.78299, -115.662) and (34.78303, -115.663) respectively.
+A single observer familiar with the local bird species recorded all visual or auditory bird cues and identified each observation to species.
+Some female/juvenile hummingbirds were identified only to family due to the visual similarity between species (Appendix B for total species list?
+Or put in results).
+In each instance, microhabit was also recorded as list the categories here..
+However, we only included visual observations of birds in microhabitat and behavioral analyses.
+Flyovers (defined as birds flying roughly 25 feet above the highest vegetation at site that did not land within sight) were not included as an observation.
+In addition to species, we also recorded behavior (as designated by an ethogram (see Appendix C for list?), mesohabitat, geographic coordinates, the time of the sighting/hearing, and an estimate of the distance from the transect - great! (<25 meters, 25-50 meters, or >50 meters).
+We also took photographs of birds using a Nikon D5300 camera equipped with a Sigma 150-600mm lens which served as identification aids and behavioral/mesohabitat records (citation to publication - I would publish a voucher photo for each species as a single compiled (zip) file to figshare (they take photos) entitled ‘The avian species diversity photo specimens for Mojave National Preserve (figure category when you go to upload) _THIS PLUS species list will be key assets.

 Behavior and mesohabitat functioned as dependent variables for each observation of a bird.
 Behavioral observations were then categorized into broader behaviors (active movement, cleaning, feeding, inactive, and territorial/mating).
 Mesohabitat level observations were distilled into two levels (vegetative or non-vegetative) and three levels (cactus, shrub, or other).
 Trophic guild and migratory class were the metrics we used to define functional diversity.
 We categorized all observed species into trophic guilds using “Foraging Guilds of North America” (De Graaf, Tilghman, and Anderson 1985) and into migratory classes using Common Birds of the Sweeney Granite Mountains Desert Research Center (Gurin, La Doux, and Coe 2012).
-Taxonomic diversity was originally recorded to species level, and then grouped into broader taxonomic designations (family and order).
+Taxonomic diversity was originally recorded to species level, and then grouped into broader taxonomic designations (family and order). - ok - can move all this to stats section because it is more about how you coded the data for analyses.

 2.4 Statistical Analyses